8 Best Renters Insurance Companies in Georgia of 2026

 With this coverage, you'll be reimbursed for unauthorized use of your identity, including credit card usage, up to your coverage limit.

-Amica’s prices are affordable, and a standard policy starts at $13 but can go up depending on where you live and if you have security measures in your rental, for example.
+Amica’s prices are affordable.
+A standard policystarts at $13 but can go up depending on where you live and, for example, whether your rental has security measures.

 To get a lower rate, Amica offers college students many discounts, such as: